The Best Password Managers of 2025

 How do password managers enhance security?

-They generate strong, unique passwords for each account, store them securely and autofill login credentials, reducing the risk of unauthorized access.
+They generate strong, unique passwords for each account, store them securely, and autofill login credentials when needed, reducing the risk of unauthorized access.

 -